oysterpack/oysterpack-rust/DEV.md

 4. [tarpaulin](https://github.com/xd009642/tarpaulin) - code coverage reporting tool for the Cargo build system

+5. [cargo-watch](https://crates.io/crates/cargo-watch) - Cargo Watch watches over your project's source for changes, and runs Cargo commands when they occur.

 ## Tools
 1. [glogg](http://glogg.bonnefon.org/)
 glogg is a multi-platform GUI application to browse and search through long or complex log files.